tsurkanovm/magento2-course/readme.md

 ## Module 3.
 Theme exercises
-1. Create new theme (Magento/luma as parent)
+2. Customize template by new theme.